MadsRossen/fish_box/README.md

     NOTE: when running the program using own built functions it normally takes 420 sec. for one image.
 Consider having only few images in fish_pics/input_images

+3. The output is saved.
+    1. Images for manual inspection is saved in fish_pics/output_images/manual_inspection
+    2. Images for manual inspection with CLAHE applied is saved in fish_pics/output_images/manual_inspection_CLAHE
+    3. Images where wounds are marked are saved in fish_pics/output_images/marked_images
+    4. The CDI is saved in output_CDI

-3. Recalibrate the intrinsic parameters.
+- Optional: Recalibrate the intrinsic parameters used for undistorting.
     1. Put in checkerboard images into calibration/checkerboard_pics
     2. Run the script calibration/main_harris-corner-detection.py.
 A .mat file is printed in calibration/image_points_checkerboard - "image_points_for_MATLAB"
     4. Use this .mat file in the MATLAB code GetCameraParameters.m

-4. The output is saved
-    1. Images for manual inspection is saved in fish_pics/output_images/manual_inspection
-    2. Images for manual inspection with CLAHE applied is saved in fish_pics/output_images/manual_inspection_CLAHE
-    3. Images where wounds are marked are saved in fish_pics/output_images/marked_images
-    4. The CDI is saved in output_CDI

 ## Code overview